 - Mist daily with water to keep soil moist, but not wet.

-- The first leaves that occur in newly germinated plants are called cotyledons or “seed leaves”.
-Cotyledons are followed by “true leaves”, which will look like miniature versions of the adult foliage.
+- The first leaves when the plants first germinate are cotyledons or “seed leaves”.
+Then, “true leaves” follow the cotyledons, which will look like miniature versions of the adult foliage.
 Once these true leaves are present and reach a couple of inches in height, your microgreens are ready to harvest.

 - Harvest by cutting at the base of the stems, right above the soil surface, with sharp, clean scissors.
 Harvest individual servings or an entire crop.
 Rinse and enjoy!
 Surplus can be stored in the refrigerator for several days.